Thank you to schools

 Top 10 tips for safe Coronavirus management response in schools

 The following list summarises the most common issues we’ve seen in schools.
-All these points may help reduce risk of transmission and the scale of isolation following a confirmed positive case which, if we are realistic, is inevitable this winter.
+All these points may help reduce the risk of transmission and the scale of isolation following a confirmed positive case that is inevitable this winter if we are realistic.
 These are all points that should be covered in your risk assessment and that were probably followed to the letter in the first two weeks of opening but may have slipped as time has passed, and perhaps a bit of complacency has set in with some colleagues; this is only natural.

-In our experience, most schools that have remained vigilant on these key points have only needed to send home close contacts in the event of a positive case after consultation with public health, rather than shut down a whole bubble.
-This is clearly far less disruptive to school life.
+In our experience, most schools that have remained vigilant on these key points have only needed to send home close contacts in the event of a positive case after consultation with public health rather than shut down a whole bubble.
+This is far less disruptive to school life.

 Top of the list: Teachers not distancing from each other.